oss-wish-list/oss-wishlist-website/src/content/faq/how-does-funding-work.md

 ---
 title: "How does funding work?"
-description: "Understanding the funding flow from guardians to projects"
+description: "Understanding the funding flow from sponsors to projects"
 category: "Funding"
 order: 1
 ---